Mansion tax: Liberal Democrat Party moves away from a mansion tax

 In October 2014, the Liberal Democrats abandoned plans for a new tax on high-value homes, opting instead for a change in the existing Council Tax system.
 Nick Clegg, speaking on the BBC during the Liberal Democrat Party Conference 2014, said: "I went off, big time, the idea that you have a fixed levy as a percentage over a certain value.
 The more I looked at it, the more I thought, 'That’s very crude.'
 It leads to eye-watering amounts of tax being paid.
 What we should do is go with the grain of the council tax system and apply bands to higher properties."

 Autumn Statement 2014

 On 3 December 2014 George Osborne announced changes to stamp duty.
 These measures included large increases in tax for more expensive houses.
 A buyer of a house at £2 million would now have to pay £153,750 in stamp duty.
 In his speech he alluded to this being his alternative to Labour's mansion tax.

+Budget 2025

+Rachel Reeves announced the High Value Council Tax Surcharge, a new charge on owners, rather than occupiers, of residential property in England.
+The following annual charges would apply from April 2028: